 Most low-end keyless entry systems transmit the same code from a transmitter every time a button is pushed.
-The relative number of code combinations for a low end system is also a relatively small number.
+The number of possible code combinations for a low end system is also a relatively small number.
 These shortcomings provide the means for a sophisticated thief to create a device that 'grabs' a transmission and re-transmits it later, or a device that scans all possible combinations until the correct one is found.

-The HCS301 employs the KEELOQ code hopping encryption algorithm to achieve a high level of security.
+The HCS200 employs the KEELOQ code hopping encryption algorithm to achieve a high level of security.
 Code hopping is a method by which the code transmitted from the transmitter to the receiver is different every time a button is pushed.
 This method, coupled with a transmission length of 66 bits, virtually eliminates the use of code 'grabbing' or code 'scanning'.

-As indicated in the block diagram on page one, the HCS301 has a small EEPROM array which must be loaded with several parameters before use.
+As indicated in the block diagram on page one, the HCS200 has a small EEPROM array which must be loaded with several parameters before use.
 The most important of these values are:

-- A 28-bit serial number which is meant to be unique for every encoder - An encryption key that is generated at the time of production - A 16-bit synchronization value
+- A 28-bit serial number which is meant to be unique for every encoder - A 16-bit configuration value - · An encryption key that is generated at the time of production - A 16-bit synchronization value